AerialRobotics-IITK/Induction_Y23/A3 ROS (submission:RONIT)/Ex 2/Solution (Ex 2).md

 ```
 > click to see <a href="./files/smb_highlevel_controller/config/default.yaml">default.yaml</a>

 Now to create a subscriber to the topic `/scan` I made changes in the ***SmbHighlevelController.cpp*** file.
-I added a `readParameters()` function to get the default parameters  and to return false if the parametes doesn't exist. then I subscribed to the topic while also passing a callback `scanCallback` function which  which outputs the smallest distance measurement from the vector *ranges* in the message of the laser scanner to the terminal.
+I added a `readParameters()` function to get the default parameters  and to return false if the parametes doesn't exist. then I subscribed to the topic while also passing a callback `scanCallback` function which outputs the smallest distance measurement from the vector *ranges* in the message of the laser scanner to the terminal.

 > click to see <a href="./files/smb_highlevel_controller/src/SmbHighlevelController.cpp">SmbHighlevelController.cpp</a>